-Ott Tänak is the Estonian rally driver who debuted in the World Rally Championship in 2009, scoring six wins and seventeen WRC podiums since then.
+Ott Tänak is the Estonian rally driver who debuted in the World Rally Championship in 2009, scoring twelve wins since then and becoming the world champion in 2019.

-He was a protege of Markko Märtin, the most successful Estonian rally driver ever.
-Under Märtin's guidance, Tanak won Estonian rally championship two times and progressed to the World Championship, joining M-Sport World Rally Team in 2012.
+He was a protege of Markko Märtin, the Estonian rally legend who was active in rallying until 2005.
+Under Märtin's guidance, Tanak won the Estonian rally championship two times and progressed to the World Championship, joining M-Sport World Rally Team in 2012.
 Since then, he dropped out and returned to M-Sport few times, scoring his maiden WRC victory in 2017 and finishing third in the championship that year.

 Tänak started his career at the age 14